embox/embox-docs/en/libs/embox_lib_fps_en.md

   fps_print(fbi);
 ```

 Now `Hello, world!` should appear at the left upper corner of the screen.
-This doesn't seem very helpful, so let's actually print FPS rate.
+This doesn't seem very useful, so let's actually print FPS rate:

 ```c
   struct fb_info *fbi = fb_lookup(0);